 Amy Webb is widely recognized as the global authority who transformed the practice of strategic foresight into a rigorous, data-driven discipline.
 A pioneering quantitative futurist, she established the field’s foundational methodologies that today guide leaders, organizations, and governments in anticipating disruption, shaping the future, and securing long-term growth.

-Amy also collaborates with the creative community to shape how millions of people imagine the future.
-Amy advises writers, directors, and producers on projects for Netflix, Hulu, and Marvel, ensuring that the futures portrayed in popular culture reflect plausible science, tech evolution, and human possibility.
+She also collaborates with the creative community to shape how millions of people imagine the future.
+Amy advises writers, directors, and producers on projects for Netflix, Hulu, and Marvel.
 She is a voting member of the National Academy of Television Arts & Sciences.

-Ranked the #4 Most Influential Management Thinker in the World by Thinkers50, Amy is regarded as one of the most important voices on the future of technology, business, and society.
+Ranked the #3 Most Influential Management Thinker in the World by Thinkers50, Amy is regarded as one of the most important voices on the future of technology, business, and society.
 Forbes named her “one of the five women changing the world,” and the BBC recognized her among its 100 Women of the Year.
+She is an elected Life member of the Council on Foreign Relations and serves on several boards for the World Economic Forum.

 For the past decade, Amy has served as a professor at New York University’s Stern School of Business, where she developed and teaches the MBA-level strategic foresight course with live case studies.
 She is a Visiting Fellow at Oxford University’s Säid School of Business, a former Nieman Fellow at Harvard University (research included AI, information systems, human decisions and behavior), a Fellow in the United States-Japan Leadership Program and a Foresight Fellow in the US Government Accountability Office Center for Strategic Foresight.